 - Pain during sex

 According to the Mayo Clinic, “Signs and symptoms may appear a few days after exposure, or it may take years before you have any noticeable problems, depending on the organism.”
 Some STIs are easy to treat and cure when detected early.
-If left untreated some STIs can lead to infertility, organ damage, Pelvic Inflammatory Disease (PID), certain types of cancer or death.
+If left untreated some STIs can lead to infertility, organ damage, Pelvic Inflammatory Disease (PID), certain types of cancer, or death.

 Pregnancy and STIs

 The Center for Disease Control (CDC), says STIs can complicate pregnancy by having serious effects on both the mother and baby.
 Some common side effects can include low birth weight, preterm labor, and premature birth.
 Women with an STI can infect their baby either before, during, or after the baby’s birth.
 The sooner a woman begins receiving care for STIs during pregnancy, the better the health outcome for both the woman and her baby.
-In addition, women considering abortion should be tested for STIs/STDs to decrease their chances for developing PID.
+In addition, women considering abortion should be tested for STIs/STDs to decrease their chances of developing PID.

 I Think I May Have an STI

 Although you think you have been careful, anyone who has sex with multiple partners runs the risk of having an STI.
-Testing and early treatment is important for your sexual health.
+Testing and early treatment are important for your sexual health.
 Make an appointment at Onslow PRC to find out more information about sexual health and how you can protect yourself.